thingsiplay/fpath/doc/fmt.md

 ## Arguments

-A double colon `:` in the command name specifies the following part to be arguments to the command. `{.isdir:TEXT}` would have the command name `{.isdir}` and the arguments to it `TEXT` .
+A double colon `:` in the command name specifies the following part to be arguments to the command. `{.isdir:TEXT}` will set the command name to `.isdir` and it's argument to `TEXT` .
 It depends on the command how to interpret the arguments.

 Example: